 At the beginning of the journey, the minimum altitude you'll reach is 970 m at Maccha Khola.
 The minimum elevation you'll get on the return journey is 730m at the Soti Khola.
 Simultaneously, the maximum elevation you'll get through the Tsum Valley trek is 3700 m above sea level at Mu Gumba.

 Furthermore, the highest elevation you'll gain on the trip to Tsum Valley is at Rache Gumba from Chumling; the elevation gain between the two points is 884m.
-Likewise, the lowest elevation of the Trek is from Lokpa to Chumling.
+Likewise, the lowest elevation on the Trek is between Lokpa and Chumling.
 The elevation gained at the two points is just 146m.

 Things To Know Before Trekking to Tsum Valley